 CX teams often have to work across the other silos of the business in a fairly unique way – being expected to engage and influence across the full range of departments from securing finance for projects through marketing, usability, operations and crucially the front line of customer facing staff.
 This demands particular skills – being most obviously strong influencing and engagement abilities, together with the confidence to map and prioritise complex business scenarios and journeys.

 In terms of sector differentiation, CX professionals have the luxury of being very transferable.
 Particularly in the regulated environments of financial services, utilities and telecoms – employers tend to like bringing in people from other sectors as they can bring with them a new way to look at improving customer experience.
-We work with clients across all these and many other sectors including facilities management, property management, the third sector, FMCG amongst others, both with agencies and client side, and we find that we can move candidates between sectors very comfortably.
+We work with clients across all these and many other sectors including facilities management, property management, the third sector and F&B, both with agencies and client side, and we find that we can move candidates between sectors very comfortably.